embedscript/frontend/src/assets/blogging.md

-The `Blogging Embed` turns your static site into a dynamic blog with a few widgets.
+This embed turns your static site into a dynamic blog with just a few.
 Lists posts, get a single post and edit them.
-<br /><br />

 # Get posts

+This code snippet is going to list all posts for your website.
+Please change the "example.com" in the code to your sitename.
+If you change this, posts will dissappear.

+Of course, the below snippet will not produce a list of posts, because you haven't saved any yet!
+The "Save post" snippet will, please check that to make things more exciting.

 ```html
 <div id="content"></div>